spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/installation-and-setup.md

 ## Scheduling

-After you have performed the basic installation you can start using the `backup:run`, `backup:clean`, `backup:overview` and `backup:monitor`-commands.
+After you have performed the basic installation you can start using the `backup:run`, `backup:clean`, `backup:list` and `backup:monitor`-commands.
 In most cases you'll want to schedule these commands so you don't have to manually run `backup:run` everytime you need a new backup.

 The commands can, like an other command, be scheduled in Laravel's console kernel.